 Phone: (802) 860-2727

-Before Champlain, he worked in various positions in the public and private sectors in two countries.
-For two years, he participated in research at the University of Vermont studying Vermont's farm and rural economy and guest lecturing in economics classes.
-While there, he developed an innovative methodology to measure the economic value of honeybee pollination to a rural economy.
-This model has been applied by agronomists in four continents and cited by the Food and Agricultural Organization of the United Nations.
-Joe also worked in golf and resort operations, as a market researcher, and as a consultant with the Small Business Administration.
-He began his career as a business analyst with the Canadian government.
+Before joining Champlain, Joe worked in various positions in the public and private sectors in both Canada and the USA.
+For two years, he participated in research at the University of Vermont studying the state's farm and rural economy and guest lecturing in economics classes.
+While at UVM, he developed an innovative methodology to measure the economic value of honeybee pollination to a rural economy.
+Joe also worked in golf course and resort operations as a market researcher and as a consultant with the U.S. Small Business Administration.
+He began his career as a business and policy analyst with the federal government in Canada.

 Joe's education includes: a Bachelor's degree in Business Administration from the University of Prince Edward Island; a Master's degree in Business Administration from Plymouth State University; and a Master's degree in Economics from the University of Vermont.
-He is nationally certified as a "Senior Professional in Human Resources" (SPHR).
+For many years he has maintained national certification as a "Senior Professional in Human Resources" (SPHR).

 Joe and his family live in Burlington.
 In his down time he creates and tinkers in his home workshop, follows Notre Dame football, plucks his banjo, reads extensively, rides his motor scooter, practices thinking like Sherlock Holmes and samples Vermont's many fine craft brews.
 He and his family enjoy spending summer vacations on the shoreline of his birthplace, Prince Edward Island.
 You might be surprised to know that Joe holds dual citizenships in Canada and the United States!